 (d) Capital Contributions

-The Stadium Authority receives funds from the State of Hawaii to pay for portions of construction costs related to various capital projects at the Aloha Stadium.
-The amounts received are recorded as capital contributions in the accompanying statement of revenues, expenses, and change in net assets.
+The State of Hawaii pays for portions of construction costs related to various capital projects at the Aloha Stadium.
+These amounts are recorded as capital contributions in the accompanying statement of revenues, expenses, and changes in net position.